Peter Beardsley: Coaching career

 Beardsley joined the coaching staff at Newcastle United after his playing career was over.
 In early 1999, Beardsley also served as assistant manager to Howard Wilkinson during his first caretaker period as manager of England, between the dismissal of Glenn Hoddle and the appointment of Kevin Keegan.
 England faced – and lost to – world champions France in a friendly at Wembley.
-In 2003 Beardsley was the subject of a Premier League inquiry, after it was claimed that he had bullied two Newcastle United youth players.
+In 2003, Beardsley was the subject of a Premier League inquiry, after it was claimed that he had bullied two Newcastle youth players.
 He was cleared of the charges.
 Bullying allegations were again raised against Beardsley in January 2018.

-Beardsley left Newcastle United in 2006, when Glenn Roeder took over as permanent manager of the club.
+Beardsley left Newcastle in 2006, when Glenn Roeder took over as permanent manager of the club.
 He believed Newcastle should go in a different direction.
 Beardsley then worked in a media role at the club.
-In 2007, his former boss at Everton Howard Kendall stated he was interested in taking over as manager of Republic of Ireland with Beardsley as his assistant manager.
-Beardsley was also linked with a return to Newcastle in January 2008 when Kevin Keegan returned as manager for a second spell.
+In 2007, Howard Kendall, his former boss at Everton stated he was interested in taking over as manager of Republic of Ireland national team, with Beardsley as his assistant manager.
+Beardsley was also linked with a return to Newcastle in January 2008, when Keegan returned as manager for a second spell.

-In March 2009, Beardsley was re-appointed as an academy coach at Newcastle United, working primarily with young strikers.
-On 27 July 2010, he was appointed as Reserve Team Manager, with Steve Stone as his assistant manager.
-On 6 December 2010, following the dismissal of Chris Hughton, Beardsley was briefly placed in charge of the team on a temporary basis before Alan Pardew was brought in as Hughton's replacement.
+In March 2009, Beardsley was re-appointed as an academy coach at Newcastle, working primarily with young strikers.
+On 27 July 2010, he was appointed as reserve team manager, with Steve Stone as his assistant manager.
+On 6 December, following the dismissal of Chris Hughton, Beardsley was briefly placed in charge of the team on a temporary basis before Alan Pardew was brought in as Hughton's replacement.

-In January 2018 Beardsley was placed on leave by Newcastle following allegations of racism.
+In January 2018, Beardsley was placed on leave by Newcastle following allegations of racism.
 In March 2019, Newcastle confirmed that he had left the club, and the Football Association later confirmed they were investigating him.
 He was subsequently charged with three counts of using racist language to players.
-In September 2019 he was suspended from all football-related activity for 32 weeks after being found guilty by the FA of making racist comments to players.
+In September 2019, he was suspended from all football-related activity for 32 weeks after being found guilty by the FA of making racist comments to players.
 Beardsley said he was "surprised and disappointed" at being found guilty.
 The FA panel said: "Even if he did not intend to do so, he plainly did cause offence."
 However, the panel said it did not believe Beardsley was racist, stating: "We are satisfied that Mr Beardsley is not a racist in the sense of being ill-disposed to persons on grounds of their race or ethnicity."